JamesLongman/Squad-Mortar-Calculator-IOS/Contribution.md

 - Tests are not required as the entire project needs them currently.
 - The project conforms to the recommended style guide by tailor.
 Codacy will automatically comment on PRs if style changes are required

+Linter:
+As previously mentioned the project conforms to a style guide powered by tailor.
+Codacy will automatically comment on your PRs if changes are required but the lintor can be run automatically in Xcode to ease conformation.
+If you wish to accomplish this instructions on tailer xcode intergration is available [here](https://github.com/sleekbyte/tailor)

 The master branch is the current release and the develop branch is the next release.